snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 offered my remaining spice and clothing cargo at a discount.
 I just got word back, and they're buying everything.
 I'm finally inventory free!*

-*I've been learning a bit more about the distilling process.
-But I realized it's not really something I'm that excited about.
+*I've been learning a bit more about the distilling process, but I realized it's not really something I'm that excited about.
 As much as I love working at the bar, I think it's time that I moved away from an alcohol-focused business.
 I took an apprenticeship with some of the